circlePi/BERT_Chinese_Text_Class_By_pytorch/README.md

 - When using multiple GPUs, the non-tensor calculations, such as accuracy and f1_score, are not supported by DataParallel instance
 - As recommanded by Jocob in his paper <url>https://arxiv.org/pdf/1810.04805.pdf<url/>, in fine-tuning tasks, the hyperparameters are expected to choice as following: **Batch_size**: 16 or 32, **learning_rate**: 5e-5 or 2e-5 or 3e-5, **num_train_epoch**: 3 or 4
 - The pretrained model has a limit for the sentence of input whose length should is not larger than 512, the max position embedding dim.
 The data flows into the model as: Raw_data -> WordPieces -> Model.
 Note that the length of wordPieces is generally larger than that of raw_data, so a safe max length of raw_data is at ~128 - 256
-- upon testing, we found that fine-tuning all layers could get much better results than those of only fine-tuning the last classfier layer.
+- Upon testing, we found that fine-tuning all layers could get much better results than those of only fine-tuning the last classfier layer.
 The latter is actually a feature-based way